Wool Fibre | Properties of Wool Fibre

 In case of water, moisture regain of wool is 19% and when wet strength reduces about 20%.

-In case of alkali, alkali degrades the wool fibre, changes color and reduces strength.
+In case of alkali, alkali degrades the wool fiber, changes color and reduces strength.
 Treatment of wool in 5% NaOH solution dissolves the fibre.

 In case of acid, wool is safe in acid.
 In carbonizing wool 5% sulfuric acid solution is used to remove vegetable and cellulosic materials.